deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/index.rst

     dataset = MyDataset(my_dataloader)
     validate_extractors(dataset, model)

-# TODO: Change this to the correct guide.
-For more info about the formatters validating see the guide :doc:`formatters_validation </examples/vision/guides/formatters_validating>`
+For more info about the classes validation see the guide :doc:`formatters_validation </tutorials/vision/extractors_validating>`